Professor of 20th Century British Literature; Department Chair

 “University Women in Frances Marshall’s Fiction.”
 English Literature in Transition, 1880-1920.
 52.3 (2010): 331-49.

 Slashing University Education: Women’s Academic Crime Fiction in Thatcher’s Britain.
 History of Education Society.
-October 2015 (forthcoming).
+October 2015.

-Out of this World: Sherlock, World Building, and Alternative Universe Fan Fiction.
+Out of this World: Sherlock, World Building, and Alternate Universe Fan Fiction.
 44th Annual PCA/ACA National Conference, April 2015.

 Transmedia Sherlock: Exclusive and Inclusive Models of Appropriation.
 European Popular Culture Association Annual Conference.
 London, UK.
 July 2014.